 Seeing the must-see attractions in Rome in one day requires having to rise early in the morning, good planning, and a bit of stamina, but it’s actually quite feasible.
 Obviously, you won’t have time to fully explore the attractions in depth.

-Although the Vatican Museums and the Sistine Chapel are a must-see in Rome, I’ve omitted them off this list as you require at least three hours there.
+Although the Vatican Museums and the Sistine Chapel are a must-see in Rome, I’ve omitted them from this list as you require at least three hours there.
 It’s not really practical to see them if you are only in Rome for one day.

 This is a pretty packed itinerary that will eat up most of your day.
 Of course, everyone travels at a different pace so feel free to choose the destinations according to your own pace.
 The earlier you start your day the more time you’ll have to see the attractions.